 - What do I need to get started?

-- What types of labels can I print?
+- What types of thermal labels can I print?

 - Can I print in colors?

-- What are key factors in selecting a ribbon?
+- What are key factors in selecting a thermal ribbon?

-- What are key factors in selecting label material?
+- What are key factors in selecting thermal label material?

 - What is the difference between thermal transfer and thermal direct printing?

-Labels can be customized with variable information can contain such things as your customers P.O., or date of manufacture for example.
+- Labels can be customized with variable information can contain such information as your customers P.O., or date of manufacture for example.

-Reduces the inventory of labels needed no need to stock numerous specific labels when they can be printed on demand.
+- Reduces the inventory levels of labels needed no need to stock numerous specific labels when they can be printed on demand.

-A PC compatible computer (Win95 or greater operating system)
+- A PC compatible computer (Windows XP or greater operating system)

 If you are just getting starting and want to purchase a complete package you will be interested in looking at the package deals we've out together.